talhavawda/student-lab-sectioning/ifs-solver/Readme.md

 5. Studying the Data Format of the UniTime Student Sectioning solver
 6. Creating my Excel template input files
 7. [Incomplete] Creating input files for CAES-2020-Sem1-Wvl according to my templates
-8. [Incomplete] Creating a Python program script to read in and process input files, and produce an XML file (input data file) for the UniTime Student Sectioning solver
+8. [Incomplete] Creating a Python program script to read in and process input files, and produce an XML file (input data file) for the UniTime Student Sectioning solver according to their data format structure/template
     - How to run Python in IntelliJ:
         - Links
             - https://www.jetbrains.com/help/idea/configuring-local-python-interpreters.html